India's crematorium workers bear the burden of COVID crisis | DW | 18.05.2021

 The death report, however, states that the person died from septic shock caused by acute respiratory distress syndrome, a common cause of death among COVID patients.

-The relatives didn't conduct a RT-PCR test to detect the presence of the virus after death.
+The relatives didn't conduct an RT-PCR test to detect the presence of the virus after death.
 They simply informed the crematorium workers that the patient tested negative six days before his death.

 The crematorium workers start preparing the pyre for the body.
 It arrives 30 minutes later in an ambulance.
 There is a clear breach of COVID protocol, with at least 30 people assembling for the funeral.